 Post-Secondary Planning Considerations

-– Four years of English (including composition and literature)
+o Four years of English (including studies of writing and literature)

-– Three and one-half years of social studies (including one year each of U.S. history and geography)
+o Three and one-half years of social studies (including one year each of U.S. history and

 ***Some colleges are now requiring four years of math